 Miracle Method is the name of the company.

-Too bad the … discount coupon expired.
-I could have shaved even more off the price.
+Too bad, the discount coupon expired.
+I could have shaved more off the price.

-Then he rubs his palms and says, with a sparkle in his eyes, “Time to have some fun.”
+Then he rubs his palms and says, “Time to have some fun.”

-I’ve never seen a worker get so excited about his job.
+I’ve never seen a worker sparkle with excitement about his job.
 If only all workers had that attitude, this world would be a fantastic place to live in.

-After three days (unfortunately, it took him almost the whole day just removing my sloppy grout, and prepping the shower stall), I was ecstatic to have my shower back.
+After three days, (unfortunately, it took him almost the whole day to remove my sloppy grout and prep the shower stall), I was ecstatic to have my shower back.

-I did not have to wait for my tax refund to afford this shower makeover— it cost me so much less than all the other options and with a 5-year warranty at that.
+I did not have to wait for my tax refund to afford this shower makeover.
+It cost me so much less than all the other options and with a 5-year warranty at that.

 I got to choose my color.

-Only 3 minutes of spraying with cleaner and wipe off with cloth.
-(I have to confess it’s been a month since the refinish and I had not felt the need to clean the shower.
-It’s still white as snow!)
+Cleaning entails only three minutes of spraying with cleaner and wiping off with cloth.
+I have to confess it’s been a month since the refinishing and I had not felt the need to clean the shower.
+It’s still white as snow!

-I pay the price as they quoted, no surprises.
+I paid the price as quoted.
+No surprises.

-The smell of fresh paint lasted for a day although Luis vented it out and that helped.
+The smell of fresh paint lasted for a day, although Luis vented out the scent through the window and that helped.

-My Solution: I left the bathroom vent on overnight and also used a venting fan in my bedroom and that took care of it.
+My Solution: I left the bathroom vent on overnight and also used a venting fan in my bedroom.
+That took care of the smell.

 There were some tiny white marks on my hard wood, although I saw how diligent Luis had been in installing those protective coverings to protect the floor.

-My Solution: Murphy’s oil took care of it and my floor is all good.
+My Solution: Murphy’s oil.
+My floor is all good.